 Websites often use HTTP cookies for session management, customization, and tracking.
 For example, developers can log in users, remember their preferences, and analyze their behaviors.

-The server generates a cookie, or an approximate piece of data, and sends it to the browser to save it for later uses.
-As a result, stealing cookies allows attackers to be able to impersonate the victims by providing them with immediate access to the targeted accounts without login.
+The server generates a cookie, or an approximate piece of data, and sends it to the browser to save it for later use.
+As a result, stealing cookies allows attackers to impersonate the victims by providing them with immediate access to the targeted accounts without login.

 A more sophisticated approach can use an XSS attack to insert malicious code into the targeted website to ultimately copy users’ cookies and perform harmful actions in their name.

-While Google plans to phase out cookies in its Chrome browser next year, it’s still important to develop best practices for cybersecurity.
-For example, as of 2022, SSL (Secure Sockets Layer) is no longer an optional layer.
+While Google plans to phase out cookies in its Chrome browser in 2025, it’s still important to develop best practices for cybersecurity.
+For example, SSL (Secure Sockets Layer) is no longer an optional layer.
 However, if the code sends non-SSL requests, cookies will be sent in plain text, so make sure you are using SSL everywhere.

 POST requests